IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 An encrypted, authenticated session is safe from content-monitoring attacks in which neither end collaborates with the attacker, but can still be subverted by the endpoints.
-The most common ciphersuites used for HTTPS today, for example, are based on using RSA encryption in such a way that if an attacker has the private key, the attacker can derive the session keys from passive observation of a session.
+Ciphersuites used for HTTPS may be based on using RSA encryption in such a way that if an attacker has the private key, the attacker can derive the session keys from passive observation of a session.
 These ciphersuites are thus vulnerable to a static key exfiltration attack - if the attacker obtains the server's private key once, then they can decrypt all past and future sessions for that server.

 Static key exfiltration attacks are prevented by including ephemeral, per-session secret information in the keys used for a session.
 Most